Mohawk-Hudson Region SCCA

 Tip #6: Help work the course.
 Although some consider working course to be boring, this job can be very beneficial toward learning the fast way around a course.
 Most experienced drivers spend a lot of time shagging pylons.
 Why?
 If there are 100 cars entered, then each driver has a chance to watch 99 other drivers go through the same course.
 There is always something to learn, always something that we are not sure of that watching will help us with.
 The best place to observe is out on the course, up close.
 Some other driver may try a line that you were planning to use through a particular corner; you can see if it works or not before spending a run trying it out yourself.
 You may see things that you had not thought of and want to try.
 If you can, work different sections of the course so that you see all of it.
 Talk with and listen to other workers, they may give you very useful information.
 But of course, remember that your primary job is to watch for and shag downed pylons and to stay alert.

-Tip #7: Stay for the trophy presentation.
-You may not even realize that you have won a trophy.
+Tip #7: Help break down the course and pack up the van.
+Your help will be very much appreciated, and it’s a great way to introduce yourself to the event organizers.
+We love helpers!
 Beyond that, a big part of this sport is the socializing and bench racing that takes place after the event is over.
 Use these opportunities to meet new people and to learn even more about how to go fast.

 Tip #8: Don’t give up.
 If you’re not placing well, don’t get discouraged.
 It is rare (nonexistent) for drivers to be competitive right at the beginning of their “careers.”
 Some drivers learn to go fast only after many, many years of experience.
 This is not an easy sport.
 There is always something new to be learned.
 Whether you are winning or not, you will become a better driver on the street and you may learn a thing or two about yourself.
 And last but not least, we’re all out there to have fun.

-If you have any questions about rules, refer to the Solo II Rulebook, available from an SCCA representative at our events.
+If you have any questions about rules, refer to the Solo Rulebook, available from an SCCA representative at our events and online at SCCA.com.